kanidm/kanidm/kanidm_book/src/installing_the_server.md

     openssl verify -CAfile chain.pem chain.pem

 If your chain.pem does not contain the CA certificate (Let's Encrypt chains do not contain the CA for example) then you can validate with this command.
-Note that here "untrusted" means a list of further certificates in the chain to build up to the root, not that the verification is bypassed.

     openssl verify -untrusted fullchain.pem fullchain.pem

+> **NOTE** Here "-untrusted" flag means a list of further certificates in the chain to build up
+> to the root is provided, but that the system CA root should be consulted.
+Verification is NOT bypassed
+> or allowed to be invalid.

 If these verifications pass you can now use these certificates with Kanidm.
 To put the certificates in place you can use a shell container that mounts the volume such as: